ducnm24/Getting-and-Cleaning-Data-project/README.md

 6. Averaging out

     a. grouping the data set by subject/participant's id and activity, summrising and applying mean funtion

-    b. combining 2 tables and storing in "avg"

 7. Writing